• Peninsula Health Research

 Fees

-Fees are not applicable for review of Low Risk applications unless the project is commercially sponsored.
-Please ensure you are aware of any applicable fees and payment requirements prior to submitting.
+Fees are applicable for review of certain applications.
+Please be aware of any applicable fees and payment requirements prior to submitting.

 Notification of Review Outcome